peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Introduction></a>
 ## Introduction

-This page catalogs _randomization methods_ and _sampling methods_, and provides pseudocode for many of these methods.
+This page catalogs _randomization methods_ and _sampling methods_.
 A randomization or sampling method is driven by a "source of random numbers" and produces numbers or other values called **_random variates_**.
 These variates are the result of the randomization.
 (The "source of random numbers" is often simulated in practice by so-called pseudorandom number generators, or PRNGs.)
 This document covers many methods, including&mdash;

 - ways to sample integers or real numbers from a uniform distribution (such as the [**core method, `RNDINT(N)`**](https://peteroupc.github.io/randomfunc.html#RNDINT_Random_Integers_in_0_N)),
 - ways to generate randomized content and conditions, such as [**true/false conditions**](#Boolean_True_False_Conditions), [**shuffling**](#Shuffling), and [**sampling unique items from a list**](#Sampling_Without_Replacement_Choosing_Several_Unique_Items), and